xdrcodes/Dart-Tutorial/01. My First Dart Code/my_first_dart_code/README.md

 First Code in action is always special.
-I have covered This is my dart playlist where I have posted dart from basic to OOP, follow along with this codes and the readme files to get an complete understanding of the topics.
+I have tried to cover all the important topics in dart.
+This is my dart playlist where I have posted dart from basic to OOP, follow along with this codes and the readme files to get an complete understanding of the topics.